t3moses/Crews/README.txt

 Boat information
 Sailor information
-Boat availability
-Sailor availability
 Event calendar

-The first four of these contain a "Submit" button.
+The first two of these contain an "Update" button.
 Clicking this causes an email to be sent to the admin.

 Set-up